sychan/kb_sdk_docs/source/tutorial/initialize.rst

 If you want, this step can wait until you want to test your module.
 However, it is somewhat disruptive to the thought process if you wait until later.
+This step can be done anytime after the first ``make`` of a module.

 The KBase file storage services require authenticated access.
 During development a dev ``token`` is generated and used instead of putting user IDs and passwords in clear text in your module.